CONTACT DETAILS FOR VALEURA

 The purpose of this Policy is to prevent bribes and improper payments and to establish procedures to ensure that Valeura’s business is conducted in an honest and ethical manner in compliance with relevant laws, regulations and the Organization for Economic Co-operation and Development’s Guidelines for Multinational Enterprises relating to bribery.

 This Policy extends across all of Valeura’s business dealings and in all countries and territories in which Valeura operates.
 This Policy applies to all employees (whether permanent or temporary), officers, directors, agents, consultants and managers of Valeura and other associated entities who conduct business on Valeura’s behalf.

 It is the responsibility of every director, officer and employee of Valeura and any third party or associated entity acting on behalf of Valeura to understand this Policy and to seek help from the Anti Bribery Officer when there is any question or doubt as to how these rules apply in a given situation.

-Valeura has a zero tolerance approach toward bribery and corruption.
-Employees must comply with all applicable anti-corruption laws.
+Valeura has a zero-tolerance approach toward bribery and corruption.
+You must comply with all applicable anti-corruption laws.
 Although a particular action may be lawful under Canadian law, it might not be lawful under the local laws and regulations of a particular foreign country, or vice versa.

 to influence a third party to perform their job improperly, or as a reward for having done so.
 It includes, but is not limited to, bribes paid to government or public officials.